 All commodities imported into the United States must be marked with the country of origin.
-The country of origin is the country in which the commodity is manufactured, produced or grown.
-The purpose of marking is to inform the 'ultimate purchaser' in the United States of the country in which the imported article was made.
+The country of origin is the country in which the commodity is manufactured, produced, or grown.
+The purpose of marking is to inform the "ultimate purchaser" in the United States of the country in which the imported article was made (or grown).
+This allows the prospective purchaser to make an informed purchasing decision.
 The ultimate purchaser is generally the last person in the United States who will receive the article in the form in which it was imported.
-It is imperative that the marking be in a conspicuous place, as legibly, indelibly and permanently, as the nature of the article (or its container) will permit, and in such a manner as to indicate to the ultimate purchaser in the United States the English name of the country of origin of the article.
-(See 19 U.S.C. § 1304 and 19 CFR Part 134.)
+It is imperative that the marking be in a conspicuous place, as legibly, indelibly, and permanently, as the nature of the article (or its container) will permit, and in such a manner as to indicate to the ultimate purchaser in the United States the English name of the country of origin of the article.
+(See 19 U.S.C. § 1304 and 19 C.F.R.
+Part 134.)